3+4 Accelerated Program to Shenandoah University’s Bernard J. Dunn School of Pharmacy

 Early Selection to The George Washington University School of Medicine and Health Sciences

-The George Washington University and the University of Mary Washington have agreed to implement an early selection program for individuals interested in a career of medicine.
+The George Washington University and the University of Mary Washington have agreed to implement an early selection program for individuals interested in a career in medicine.
 Students who are accepted into and fulfill the requirements of the early selection program will be provided provisional admission to the four-year M.D. program at The George Washington University School of Medicine and Health Sciences.
-Select individuals are exempt from taking the MCAT, allowing these students time to pursue other academic, clinical, and volunteer opportunities, including undergraduate research and/or study abroad.